South Korea-EU - trade in goods

 Figure 2 focuses on the evolution of trade in the EU and South Korea over the period 2007-2016.
 From 2007 to 2011 imports and exports (both indexed at 100 % in 2007) for both economies developed in similar fashion with a low point in 2009 followed by a recovery in which both exports and imports of South Korea grew more than those of the EU.
 For both economies exports continued to grow but after 2012 imports remained more or less constant or even fell in some years.
 This means that the cover ratio (exports divided by imports) of both economies increased.
 For the EU it passed the 100 % mark in 2013 and has remained just above it since 2012.
 For South Korea, except in 2008, it has always been above 100 %, peaking at 122 % in 2016.
 In 2016 both South Korean exports and imports fell ten percentage points.

-Figure 3a shows South Korea's trade compared to the top 5 trading partners of the EU which were the United States, China, Switzerland, Turkey and Russia.
-These five made up 47 % of all exports from the EU and 53 % of all imports to the EU.
+Figure 3a shows South Korea's trade compared to the top four trading partners of the EU which were the United States, China, Switzerland and Russia.
+These four made up 43 % of all exports from the EU and 48 % of all imports to the EU.

-The EU recorded a trade deficit with South Korea from 2007 to 2012 (see Figure 4).
+The EU recorded a trade deficit with South Korea from 2008 to 2012 (see Figure 4).
 In this time span, trade between the two economies hit a low in 2009.
-Exports quickly recovered, peaking in 2015 at EUR 48 billion before dropping to EUR 44 billion in 2016 which was still double their 2009 level.
-Imports also recovered but their growth was very small and uneven reaching EUR 42 billion in 2016.
-Consequently, the EU has recorded a small but consistent trade surplus since 2013.
+Exports quickly recovered and except for 2016 continued to grow to a record height of EUR 50 billion in 2017.
+Imports also recovered, their growth was very small and uneven reaching EUR 42 billion in 2016.
+However from 2016 to 2017 there was a strong increase of more than EUR 8 billion to a record height of EUR 50 billion.
+Consequently, the trade surplus that the EU had since 2013 turned into a small deficit of EUR 0.2 billion in 2017.

 Manufactured goods dominate trade with South Korea

 Figure 6 shows the evolution of EU imports and exports by SITC group since 2007.
-The EU has small trade surpluses in all but two groups.
-In 'Machinery and vehicles' the deficit was EUR 3 billion in 2016 which was much less than the EUR 20 billion it had been in 2007.
-In 'Energy there was a deficit between 2007 and 2011 which turned to a surplus between 2012 and 2015 but returned to a tiny deficit in 2016.
+The EU has small trade surpluses in all groups except in 'Machinery and vehicles'.
+Here the deficit was EUR 6.7 billion in 2017 which was much less than the EUR 16.4 billion it had been in 2008.
+The highest surplus in 2017 was EUR 2.4 billion in 'Food & drink'.

 Most traded goods: cars

-Figure 8 gives more detail about the goods exchanged between the EU and South Korea, showing the top 20 traded goods at a more detailed level (by SITC level 3).
-Those top 20 goods covered just over half of total traded goods in 2016.
-The top seven products all belonged to the 'Machinery & vehicles' group (codes starting with 7) which had a total of 13 products in the top 20.
-'Chemicals' (codes starting with 5) had four products in the top 20.
+Figure 7 gives more detail about the goods exchanged between the EU and South Korea, showing the top 20 traded goods at a more detailed level (by SITC level 3).
+Those top 20 goods covered just over half of total traded goods in 2017.
+The top seven products all belonged to the 'Machinery & vehicles' group which had a total of 13 products in the top 20.
+'Chemicals' had four products in the top 20.
 The three remaining products were petroleum oils (both crude and non-crude) and measuring and other instruments.
 At this product level motor cars and vehicles were both the most imported and most exported product between the EU and South Korea.

 Another interesting way to look at data is to investigate the export/import ratio of traded goods, in order to better identify the direction taken by flows and specialisation between the two areas.
-These ratios can be found in the right-hand margin of Figure 8.
-For the top product 'motor cars and motor vehicles' the cover ratio of 120 indicates that there are substantial trade flows in both directions but 20 % more exports than imports.
-For the next three products the ratio being lower than 100 indicates a trade deficit for the EU, most notably in ships, boats and floating structures whose ratio of three indicates that only 3 % of imports are covered by exports.
-An example of the opposite are medicaments and petroleum oils whose very high ratios signify that trade for these products flows almost exclusively to South Korea.
+These ratios can be found in the right-hand margin of Figure 7.
+For the top product 'motor cars and motor vehicles' the cover ratio of 96 indicates that trade flows are fairly balanced with just a little less exports than imports.
+For the next product, ships boats and floating structures the ratio of two indicates that only 2 % of imports are covered by exports.
+Examples of the opposite are other machinery, medicaments and crude petroleum oils whose very high ratios signify that exports to South Korea are much higher than imports from South Korea.

 Germany and the United Kingdom trade most with South Korea

-Figure 9a shows Member States' imports from South Korea and the share of the partner South Korea in national extra-EU imports.
-Table 9b provides similar information but concerning Member States' exports to South Korea.
+Figure 8a shows Member States' imports from South Korea and the share of the partner South Korea in national extra-EU imports in 2017.
+Table 8b provides similar information but concerning Member States' exports to South Korea.

-There were two Member States whose imports from South Korea in 2016 were higher than EUR 5 billion: Germany (6.4 billion) and the United Kingdom (EUR 5.5 billion).
-South Korea is an important partner for Slovakia, Cyprus and Slovenia who respectively get 24 %, 13 % and 11 % of their extra-EU imports from South Korea.
-The share is close to 9 % for Croatia, the Czech Republic and Greece but lower than 6 % for the remaining 22 Member States.
+There were three Member States whose imports from South Korea were higher than EUR 4 billion: Germany (9.6 billion), the United Kingdom (EUR 4.8 billion) and the Netherlands (EUR 4.7 billion).
+South Korea is an important partner for Slovakia (22 % of extra-EU imports), Cyprus (17 %), Greece (13 %) and Slovenia (11 %).
+The share is below 10 % for the other Member States.

-Germany (17.4 billion) and the United Kingdom (EUR 5.3 billion) are also the largest exporters to South Korea.
-Only Germany (3.5 %), the Netherlands (3.1 %) and Finland (3.0 %) have more than 3 % of their extra-EU exports destined for South Korea.
+Germany (18.0 billion), the United Kingdom (EUR 6.7 billion) and the Netherlands (EUR 5.7 billion) are also the largest exporters to South Korea, while France (EUR 5.0 billion and Italy (EUR 4.3 billion) also had exports of more than EUR 4 billion.
+Only Malta (4.3 %), the Netherlands (4.0 %), Germany (3.4 %), Finland and the United Kingdom (both 3.3 %) have more than 3 % of their extra-EU exports destined for South Korea.

-Figure 9c shows that 11 Member States had a trade surplus with South Korea in 2016, ranging from just EUR 1 million for Estonia to EUR 11.0 billion for Germany.
-France (EUR 1.4 billion) and Italy (EUR 1.0 billion) were the only other countries whose trade surplus was larger than EUR 1 billion.
-The remaining 17 Member States had a trade deficit, starting at EUR 34 million for Malta to EUR 3.1 billion for Slovakia.
-The Czech Republic (EUR 2.0 billion), Poland (EUR 1.9 billion) and Greece (EUR 1.7 billion) were the only other countries whose trade deficit with South Korea was larger than EUR 1 billion.
+Figure 8c shows that 13 Member States had a trade surplus with South Korea in 2017, ranging from just EUR 6 million for Malta to EUR 8.4 billion for Germany.
+France (EUR 2.5 billion), the United Kingdom (EUR 1.9 billion) and the Netherlands (EUR 1.0 billion) were the only other countries whose trade surplus was larger than EUR 1 billion.
+The remaining 15 Member States had a trade deficit, starting at EUR 72 million for Bulgaria to EUR 3.2 billion for Slovakia.
+Greece (EUR 3.0 billion), the Czech Republic (EUR 2.1 billion), Poland (EUR 2.0 billion) and Spain (EUR 1.5 billion) were the only other countries whose trade deficit with South Korea was larger than EUR 1 billion.

 Unit of measure

 Trade values are expressed in millions or billions (109) of euros.
-They correspond to the statistical value, i.e. to the amount which would be invoiced in case of sale or purchase at the national border of the reporting country.
-It is called a FOB value (free on board) for exports and a CIF value (cost, insurance, freight) for imports.
+They correspond to the statistical value, i.e. to the amount which would be invoiced in the event of sale or purchase at the national border of the reporting country.
+It is called a FOBvalue (free on board) for exports and a CIF value (cost, insurance, freight) for imports.

 - International trade in goods (t_ext_go), see: